 If you get out to the aquarium and decide that swimming with the tuna isn’t for you, don’t worry.
 You will still get a great view of them from above.
 In fact, watching them feed from out of the water is a spectacular sight.
 You will still be closer to these amazing fish than you have ever likely been.

 Chris tells us about the tuna and tosses food to them, we watch as they attack the snack with unbelievable speed.
-Nat and I look at our glove and wonder how much protection the glove provides.
+Nat and I look at our glove and wonder how much protection it really provides.
 For sure, if you get hit by one these things, you’d be a goner.
 We’re assured that the tuna are no more interested in a collision than we are and that we had nothing to worry about.
 Phew.

 We make our way into the water.
 From above, Chris throws food to the tuna.
 Despite their size, they propel themselves at the snacks without laying as much as a fin on us.
 With food dropping into the water all around us, all we can see are the tuna racing from all directions to get it.